This post was originally the script of an episode of my short-lived podcast called

 When the shepherd finds his lost sheep, he throws a party.
 When the woman finds her lost coin, she invites her friends over for a party.
 When the lost son returns home, the dad throws a massive party that is so good the elder son hears it as he is approaching the house.
 But instead of joining in the celebration, the older brother determines that his younger sibling doesn’t deserve a party and protests by not attending.

 Here’s the problem today.
 Here is the root of the crisis in the church.

-The older brother seems think there are rules to celebrating—who should be allowed to have a seat at the table and who doesn’t deserve one.
+The older brother seems think there are rules to celebrating, such as who should be allowed to have a seat at the table and who doesn’t deserve one.
 He gives his dad several reasons why the younger son doesn’t deserve the party and why he does deserve it.

-But that’s not Jesus’ concern.
-Instead, the father simply repeats the reason for the celebration—his son has returned home.
+But that’s not Jesus’s concern.
+Instead, the father simply repeats the reason for the celebration: his son has returned home.
 He wants to celebrate and have everyone come, including his eldest son.

 Jesus told this story to teach those who felt like they didn’t have a place at the table, those who felt shut out by the elder brothers of the world, that we have a place at the table.
 You belong.
 Come.
 Come to the party.

 Come!
 It’s a celebration of foundness!
 The younger brother’s, and yours.
 It’s a celebration of love!
 It’s a celebration of peace!
 It’s a celebration of all of us being exactly where we belong!